-The Casper test, a major component of Altus Suite, doesn’t assess your medical knowledge or even your ability to apply that knowledge.
+The Casper test, the major component of Acuity Insights, doesn’t assess your medical knowledge or even your ability to apply that knowledge.
 Casper is designed to measure an applicant’s professionalism, ethical decision making, empathy, and communication skills.
 You may be wondering, if Casper isn’t a test of your academics, how is the Casper test scored?

 In this post, we will cover how the Casper test is scored, including information about the raters, what specifically is being tested, and how scores are formulated.

 When you’re done here, read our comprehensive Casper Test Guide, which outlines everything you need to know about Casper, including test logistics, how to prepare, and FAQs.